woct0rdho/triton-windows/README.md

 ```
 * Open an issue.
 Please show the command you use to run this test, and the full error log

 If it shows `PermissionError: [WinError 5] failed to start trace (0x00000005)`, then you need to make sure to run it as administrator.

-(Triton and other usual Python code do not need the administrator privilege. dlltracer needs it.)
+(**Security reminder**: You don't need the administrator privilege to run Triton and other usual Python code.
+It's only dlltracer that needs it.)

 If it shows `Failed \Device\...\cuda_utils.pyd`, please also:
 * Find `cuda_utils.pyd` at this location